Nina BeguS

 Connect

-My Harvard website was relegated to the digital graveyard in 2020 upon my graduation.
-I regularly update this current site and would be happy to connect via email or social media.
+I update this site regularly and would be happy to connect via email or social media.